 Clothing?
 Made from cannabis?
 That’s right, and it’s nothing new.
 In fact, it’s one of the oldest fabrics known to man.

-Hemp clothing materials are one of the few natural materials that are resistant to mold.
-The method with which the fiber is spun ensures that they stay clean, fresh, and vibrant for an extended time.
+Hemp clothing materials are one of the few natural materials that are resistant to mould.
+The method with which the fibre is spun ensures that they stay clean, fresh, and vibrant for an extended time.
 This results in long-lasting use because the clothing has a greater resistance to mould and mildew.

 Hemp is an extremely high-yielder.
-When it comes to fiber, it can produce over 2x the amount per acre than it’s most common competitor: cotton.
+When it comes to fibre, it can produce over 2x the amount per acre than its most common competitor: cotton.
 It is naturally pest resistant and outgrows any competing weeds, which means that it can be grown without chemicals like pesticides and herbicides.
-In fact, hemp can be grown with the use of very minimal resources – in some cases, nothing more than organic fertilizer and rain water.
+In fact, hemp can be grown with the use of very minimal resources – in some cases, nothing more than organic fertilizer and rainwater.
 Once grown, hemp clothing can be manufactured with entirely mechanical processes.
-This produces the end result of a chemical free, eco-friendly garment that can stand the test of time.
+This produces the result of a chemical-free, eco-friendly garment that can stand the test of time.

 The best part?
 Once you’re done with it, you can discard it without worrying about it harming the environment.
 It’s fully biodegradable!

 Hemp can be spun with the same materials or tools used for flax.
 Although the fabric can be coarser than flax, the machines do not encounter any problems with the spinning.
-In spinning hemp fiber, your hemp fiber strands have a length of between 6 to 10 feet.
+In spinning hemp fibre, your hemp fibre strands have a length of between 6 to 10 feet.
 Depending on the method of preparation, the thread may have a waxy feeling after it has been spun.
-Spinning is simply adding twists in the fiber strands.
+Spinning is simply adding twists in the fibre strands.

 This is the last step involved.
 After spinning, remove the yarn from the spindle and wash it.
 Wind the yarn into a series of loops around your thumb and elbow.
 Submerge in lukewarm water, squeeze out excess water, and dry.
 The threads can then be woven on a loom to produce the hemp fabric that we’ve all grown to love.